demi-werkzam/restaurant-app-frontend/README.md

 ## `Intro`
 Hi I am Demi.
 A foodie living in Amsterdam.
 As a food lover going out to restaurants to eat is one of my favorite things.
 This is a the first version of the app, more features will be added.
-You can find them here.
+You can find them [here](https://github.com/users/demi-werkzam/projects/1).

 ## `The Search Restaurant App`
 As a lover of food and restaurants I chose to dedicate my portfolio project to other people in Amsterdam who love the same things.
-Users can look for nice restauants in Amserdam can use the app to search for restaurants, keep a list of restaurants that they have been to, review the restaurants by liking them and inviting other users to out to a restaurant.
+Users can look for nice restauants in Amserdam can use the app to search for restaurants, keep a list of restaurants that they have been to, review the restaurants by liking them and adding new restaurants to the map.

 ## `Technology`